Operation Compass: Subsequent operations

 A week after the Italian surrender at Beda Fomm, the Defence Committee in London ordered Cyrenaica to be held with the minimum of forces and the surplus sent to Greece.
-In the WDF (now XIII Corps), the 6th Australian Division was fully equipped and had few losses to replace.
+In XIII Corps (formerly the WDF) the 6th Australian Division was fully equipped and had few losses to replace.
 The 7th Armoured Division had been operating for eight months, wearing out its mechanical equipment and was withdrawn to refit.
-Two regiments of the 2nd Armoured Division with the WDF were also worn out, leaving the division with only four tank regiments.
+Two regiments of the 2nd Armoured Division were also worn out, leaving the division with only four tank regiments.
 The 6th Australian Division went to Greece in March, with a brigade group of the 2nd Armoured Division containing the best equipment.
-The remainder of the division and the new 9th Australian Division, minus two brigades and most of its transport sent to Greece, were replaced by two under-equipped brigades of the 7th Australian Division.
+The remainder of the division and the new 9th Australian Division, minus two of its three brigades and most of its transport, sent to Greece, had two under-equipped brigades of the 7th Australian Division attached.
 The division took over in Cyrenaica, on the assumption that the Italians could not begin a counter-offensive until May, even with German reinforcements.

 The 3rd Armoured Brigade of the 2nd Armoured Division was left in Cyrenaica comprising an under-strength light tank regiment, a second regiment using captured Italian tanks and from mid-March a cruiser tank regiment, also equipped with worn-out tanks.
 The 2nd Support Group had only one motor battalion, a field artillery regiment, one anti-tank battery and a machine-gun company; most of the divisional transport had been sent to Greece.
 A few thousand men of the 10th Army escaped the disaster in Cyrenaica but the 5th Army in Tripolitania had four divisions.
 The Sirte, Tmed Hassan and Buerat strongholds were reinforced from Italy, which brought the Italian armies up to about 150,000 men.
 German reinforcements were sent to Libya to form a blocking detachment (Sperrverband) under Directive 22 (11 January), these being the first units of the Afrika Korps (Generalleutnant Erwin Rommel).
 On 25 March 1941, Graziani was replaced by Gariboldi.